House of Fraser: The early years

-The company was founded by Hugh Fraser and James Arthur in 1849 as a small drapery shop on the corner of Argyle Street and Buchanan Street in Glasgow, Scotland trading as Arthur and Fraser.
+The company was founded by Hugh Fraser and James Arthur in 1849 as a small drapery shop on the corner of Argyle Street and Buchanan Street in Glasgow, Lanarkshire, Scotland, trading as Arthur and Fraser.
 Hugh Fraser had been apprenticed to Stewart & McDonald Ltd, a Glasgow drapery warehouse where he eventually rose to the position of warehouse manager.
 It was from here that he brought many of his new company's initial customers.
 James Arthur also owned a retail drapery business in Paisley, a Greater Glasgow suburb: he appointed a manager to oversee the Paisley business while he focused on his new business.

 The company established a wholesale trade in adjoining premises in Argyle Street.
 In 1856 the wholesale business moved to a larger site in Miller Street, Glasgow, and started to trade under the name Arthur & Co.
 The retail side of the business expanded into the vacant buildings left by the wholesale side.

 During the late 1850s and early 1860s, the retail business was run by a professional manager – first Thomas Kirkpatrick and then Alexander McLaren.
 In 1865 the partnership between the partners was dissolved and Fraser assumed control of the retail business leaving Arthur with the wholesale business.
 In 1865 McLaren joined the retail business and the name was changed to Fraser & McLaren.

 Fraser & Sons

 When the first Hugh Fraser died in 1873, his three eldest sons, James, John and Hugh, acquired stakes in the business.
 James and John Fraser were initially directors in the business and employed Alexander McLaren and later John Towers to manage it for them.
 In 1891 Hugh also joined the partnership which by then was called Fraser & Sons.

 In 1879, the current flagship store on Oxford Street in London was opened by Dan Harries Evans, a 23-year-old from Whitemill in Carmarthenshire, Wales who had previously been apprenticed to a draper in Forest Hamlet near Merthyr Tydfil, Wales.
 He moved to London in 1878 to set up his own business in Westminster Bridge Road.
 The store traded under the D H Evans name until 2001.

 By 1900, Hugh Fraser II was in charge: he incorporated the business as Fraser & Sons Ltd in 1909 and introduced the famous stag's head motif.

-After Hugh Fraser II died in 1927, his son Hugh Fraser III, an accountant, became Chairman of the business.
+After Hugh Fraser II died in 1927, his son Hugh Fraser III, an accountant, became chairman of the business.
 He opened new departments, enlarged the tearoom, opened a restaurant and also began to look at possible acquisitions.
 In 1936 he purchased Arnott & Co Ltd and its neighbour Robert Simpson & Sons Ltd in nearby Argyle Street, merging the companies to help improve trade.
 In 1948 the company, now named House of Fraser, was first listed on the London Stock Exchange.